 What I Didn’t Include in the Vietnam Travel Budget

 Things I didn’t factor into the cost to travel Vietnam are ATM withdrawal charges, gifts for our families – just in time for Christmas! – and a personal splurge on clothes which we had tailored in Hoi An.
-These expenses would give a skewed perspective of the cost of travelling in Vietnam because they aren’t essentials.
+These expenses would give a skewed perspective of the cost of travelling in Vietnam because they aren’t essential.
 If you want to keep the cost to travel Vietnam down, then I’d recommend avoiding buying any tailored clothing in Hoi An.
 However, it’s tough to avoid the lure of well-tailored, budget-friendly clothing in Hoi An.
 Souveniers tend to be reasonably well-priced but costs can easily stack up depending on how many people you want to buy gifts for!

 Gifts for Christmas: VND 560,000 ($25.72) on 5 gifts